matthiaskoenig/dfba/DFBA models in SBML.md

 * The objective **CAN** be `maximize` or `minimize`.

 ### Exchange reaction
-* The unbalanced species in the FBA, which correspond to species which are changed in the kinetic model via the FBA solution **MUST NOT** be encoded via setting `boundaryCondition=True` on the species, but **MUST** be encoded via creating an exchange reaction for the species.
-I.e. species which are changed via the FBA fluxes have additional exchange reaction in the FBA model.
+* Unbalanced species in the FBA **MUST** be encoded by creating an exchange reaction for the respective species.
+The unbalanced species correspond to species in the kinetic model which are changed via the FBA solution fluxes.
 <!--
 Leandro: This is not how I have done the FBA models but it seems it works in our tool.
 Would need to change my model and verify.
 Matthias: This would be great because it simplifies many things for me.
 Also we could easily use FBA models which are encoded in this way, like the BiGG models.
 -->
 * The exchange `Reactions` **MUST** have the `Species` which is changed by the reaction (unbalanced `Species` in FBA) as substrate with stoichiometry `1.0` and have no products, i.e. have the form `1.0 {sid} ->` with `{sid}` being the `Species` id.
-* The exchange `Reactions` **MUST** have the SBOterm [`SBO:0000627` (exchange reaction)](http://www.ebi.ac.uk/sbo/main/SBO:0000627).
+* The exchange `Reactions` **SHOULD** have the SBOterm [`SBO:0000627` (exchange reaction)](http://www.ebi.ac.uk/sbo/main/SBO:0000627).
 * The exchange `Reactions` **SHOULD** be named `EX_{sid}`, i.e. consist of the prefix `EX_` and the `Species` id `{sid}`.
 <!--
 Matthias: !! directionality changed to be in agreement with SBO, cobra(py) and BiGG models.
 Also naming adapted.
 This allows to directly use BiGG models for DFBA simulations.
 See for instance